 Companies have a material interest in ensuring the safety, proper labeling, and quality of their products.
 Companies that limit the incidence of safety, deceptive marketing, or other product claims will be better positioned to reduce regulatory, legal, and reputation-related expenses and protect shareholder value as well as limiting the exposure that customers have to physical or mental harm or unlawful conduct.
-This can expose companies to material legal, regulatory, reputational, or other financial risks that jeopardize shareholder value.
 Conversely, companies that employ socially responsible business practices may enjoy reputational benefits that enhance financial performance and create long-term shareholder value.
-Companies utilizing or considering the use of Artificial Intelligence (AI) should also consider associated risks to data integrity, responsible use, and the impact on workers.